OSM+: Billion-Level OpenStreetMap Dataset for City-wide Experiments: Related Works

 \textbf{Map computing engine.} To better utilize map data, many map computing engines have been proposed.
 These tools can be categorized into two types: commercial map tools and open-source map tools.
 For \textit{commercial map engines}, \citet{googleapi} developed an online map application based on the Google Maps API, using commercial databases to provide users with complex data manipulation functions. \citet{meisam} processed remote sensing map data of Canadian agriculture on the Google Earth Engine (GEE) and obtained the annual crop list of Canada. \citet{uyen} combined GEE with the automatic water extraction index (AWEI) to address the long processing times in monitoring water surface dynamics.
-For \textit{open-source map engines}, \citet{wiam} accomplished the process of converting large-scale databases collected by cars into road tracks. \citet{osmnx1,osmnx2} developed OSMnx, which simplifies data collection and road network analysis from the perspectives of graph theory, transportation, and urban design.
-Although these tools can efficiently process map data, they still suffer from two key limitations.
+For \textit{open-source map engines}, \citet{wiam} accomplished the process of converting large-scale databases collected by cars into road tracks. \citet{boeing2017osmnx} developed OSMnx, which simplifies data collection and road network analysis from the perspectives of graph theory, transportation, and urban design.
+Besides, existing OpenStreetMap data processing tools also include Osmosis~\citep{Osmosis}, Nominatim~\citep{Nominatim} and OSRM~\citep{OSRM}.

+Although these tools are able to process map data, they still suffer from two key limitations.
 First, the processed outputs are often not well-defined, uniform, or structured, and are typically tailored for one-time use.
 As a result, similar tasks require repetitive computation.
-Second, these tools usually run on local machines, limiting their scalability and making it difficult to support large-scale analyses—such as global-level processing.
+Second, these tools usually run on local machines, limiting their capabilities to support large-scale analyses, such as global-level processing.
+The comparison of existing OpenStreetMap processing tools and OSM+ is shown in Table \ref{related_works_comparison}.